 Residency: Must be a resident of California

-Mental Competency: Not found by a court to be mentally incompetent.
+Mental Competency: Not currently found by a court to be mentally incompetent.

-Felony Convictions: Not in prison, on parole, serving a state prison sentence in county jail, serving a sentence for a felony pursuant to subdivision (h) of Penal Code section 1170, or on post release community supervision (for more information on the rights of people who have been incarcerated, please see the Secretary of State's Voting Rights for Californians with Criminal Convictions or Detained in Jail or Prison
+Felony Convictions: Not currently imprisoned or on parole for the conviction of a felony (for more information on the rights of people who have been incarcerated, please see the Secretary of State's Voting Rights for Californians with Criminal Convictions or Detained in Jail or Prison

 OBTAINING A VOTER REGISTRATION FORM